50 positive feedback examples to inspire and motivate your team

 Positive feedback examples for celebrating teamwork

 A strong team is greater than the sum of its parts.
-Here’s how you can celebrate those who make collaboration effortless:
+In fact, collaboration multiplies what each person can do.
+So here is how you can celebrate those who make it easy:

 1. “I love how you always pull people into the conversation and make sure every voice is heard.”